gumaerc-testorg/21l.003-spring-2002/content/pages/readings.md

 uid: 9f31b907-1ddd-c799-e99a-a6871897f64b
 ---

 The following books are required reading for the course.
 All literature readings may be downloaded, in complete form from the [Project Gutenberg](http://www.gutenberg.org/) site.
 See the direct links to the texts listed next to the bibliographic entry.
-See the [calendar section]({{< baseurl >}}/pages/calendar) for due dates for each of the readings.
+See the {{% resource_link c9d85180-e760-0f8a-0c3f-9ed31057a780 "calendar section" %}} for due dates for each of the readings.

 Texts
 -----